Digital-Naturalism-Laboratories/Mothbox/docs/docs/about/deployments.md

 nav_order: 8
 ---

-This is a list of some places the Mothbox has been so far!
+This is a list of just some places the Mothbox has been so far!
 ![Untitled](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/5e2ef5ef-b831-48c8-be1d-4448b589193f)

 # Panama